-Our aim during 2017/18 is to provide sensory equipment in and emergency department in North West England and at a children's clinic in Cambodia - the first of its kind in the country.
-For some children with developmental delay a sensory room could mean the difference between long term disabilities and mobility issues, and good health and happiness.
+Our aim during 2019/20 is to open up two further sensory facilities in the North West of England.
+A further ambitious aim, yes!
+For some children with developmental delay these sensory spaces could mean the difference between long-term disabilities and mobility issues, and good health and happiness.
+By the end of 2020 we'd like to open a further Sensory Space in Cambodia.